withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

 2. Change any [Gatsby or JSX syntax to Astro](#convert-syntax-to-astro) (e.g. `<Link to="">`, `{children}`, `className`, inline style objects) or to HTML web standards.

 3. Move any necessary JavaScript, including import statements, into a "code fence" (`---`).
 You will need to write an `Astro.props` statement to access any additional props that were previously passed to your Gatsby function.
-Note that some imported components may need to be converted to Astro themselves, too.
-JavaScript used to conditionally render content is often written inside the HTML template directly.
+Note: JavaScript used to [conditionally render content]() is often written inside the HTML template directly.

+4. Decode whether any imported components also need to be converted to Astro.
+With the official integration installed, you can [use existing React components in your Astro file]().
+But, you may wish to convert them to Astro, especially if they do not need to be interactive.

 4. Remove any GraphQL queries.
 Instead, use import and `Astro.glob()` statements to query your local files.
-Update any dynamic HTML content from your files to use Astro-specific properties.
+Update any [dynamic HTML content]() to use Astro-specific properties instead.

 #### Example: JSX to Astro